Chesapeake Beach, Maryland: History

 Until the 1950s and early 1960s, Chesapeake Beach was segregated by race, as were many other beaches along the Chesapeake Bay at the time.
 The resort's amenities and amusement parks remained segregated until the passage of the Civil Rights Act of 1964, which prohibited racial segregation in public spaces.
 African-Americans frequented the nearby beaches of Carr's Beach and Sparrow's Beach.
 While discriminated against as visitors, African-Americans were essential to the construction and maintenance of the tourist infrastructure, working jobs in rail and retail.

 Chesapeake Beach is also host to the United States Naval Research Laboratory Chesapeake Bay Detachment that experiments with various military radar systems and fire suppression technology.
 Perched atop the sandstone cliffs along the Western Shore of the Chesapeake Bay the lab is able to use their radars against a variety of surface and air targets in the Bay.
 Nearby Naval Air Station Patuxent River has several aircraft that assist in the Research lab's mission.

 Hurricane Isabel struck Chesapeake Beach and the adjacent city of North Beach, Maryland in 2003.
 The storm surge pushed flood waters into both towns, damaging residences and businesses in North Beach, and knocking out electrical services for nearly a week.

 On June 4, 2008, a tornado struck Chesapeake Beach, damaging many homes in Richfield Station and Bayview Hills.

 On April 3, 2019, a large townhouse fire in the Courtyards at Fishing Creek neighborhood resulted in the destruction of 2 rows of townhouses, and the deaths of a woman and her 13-year-old granddaughter.
+On November 17, 2025, another massive fire in this neighborhood resulted in the complete destruction of an apartment building and displaced 13 families from their homes.